 photo by Peter Schaaf

-Praised as “a gifted guitarist whose energetic, thoughtful and artistic playing is wonderfully compelling and dynamic" (Sharon Isbin), Dr. Connie Sheu is a performer, teacher, and advocate of classical guitar.
-Her playing has been hailed by the New York Sun as “excellent, ruminative... scholarly."
+Dr. Connie Sheu is a performer, teacher, and advocate of classical guitar.
+She has been hailed by the New York Sun as “excellent, ruminative... scholarly" and in Soundboard magazine as “a superb character player.”
 According to Classical Guitar Magazine, “Her debut recording displays, without a doubt, her talents as a concert artist.”

-Connie studied under scholarship at the Accademia Musicale Chigiana with Oscar Ghiglia in Siena, Italy and holds degrees in U.S. History and Music from Columbia University as well as a Master of Music from the Juilliard School.
-She earned her Doctorate of Musical Arts at the University of Southern California under William Kanengiser and Pepe Romero.
+Connie studied U.S. History and Music at Columbia University, and earned a Master of Music from the Juilliard School.
+She completed her Doctorate of Musical Arts at the University of Southern California under William Kanengiser and Pepe Romero.
+She also studied under scholarship at the Accademia Musicale Chigiana with Oscar Ghiglia in Siena, Italy.

-Connie serves as Director of Communications for the Guitar Foundation of America and is a faculty member at the Pasadena Conservatory of Music.
-She is currently performing a truly unique program featuring original works for guitar written by female composers of various periods.
-Her newest album, The Woman's Voice: Original Music for Guitar by Female Composers is available for purchase on her website and various online music services.
+Connie serves as General Manager for the Guitar Foundation of America and teaches at the Pasadena Conservatory of Music.
+She is currently performing a truly unique program featuring original works for guitar written by female composers.
+Her newest album, The Woman's Voice: Original Music for Guitar by Female Composers is available for purchase on her website at www.conniesheu.com and various online music services.